Governed Agentic Operations Runtime

 Hammu.ai control center — a governed business process running through gates with a complete live audit trail

-The Hammu control center — a governed process executing through gates, with the verified audit trail it produces, live.
+Not a mockup.
+This is a screenshot of Hammu running in production — a governed process executing through gates, with the verified audit trail it produces.

 What it is